sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Provision the capabilities)]
->**IMPORTANT**: Ensure that you unsubscribe from the standalone services (like Open Connectors, Process Integration or APIM service ) if you have already subscribed to it.
+>**IMPORTANT**: Ensure that you unsubscribe from the standalone services (like Open Connectors, Cloud Integration or API Management services) if you have already subscribed to it.
 If the standalone subscription exists, you will be unable to activate respective capability via the Integration Suite.

 >**Navigational Steps**: Go to Service Marketplace, search for the service name and click `unsubscribe`.